tiskw/tiskw/README.md

 Tetsuya Ishikawa - @tiskw
 ====================================================================================================

-Tetsuya Ishikawa is a research scientist of machine learning and applied mathematics at [GLORY LTD.](https://corporate.glory-global.com/), focusing all his efforts on making the world better through mathematics.
+Tetsuya Ishikawa is a research scientist in machine learning and applied mathematics at [GLORY LTD.](https://corporate.glory-global.com/), focusing all his efforts on making the world a better place through mathematics.

-Now he is mainly engaged in research and development of machine learning technologies for robotics.
+​Currently, he works on R&D in physical AI and machine learning for robotics.
-He also has experience in data analysis and image processing, mainly in the fields of factory automation and driver monitoring systems, respectively.
+His background also includes hands-on experience in data analysis for factory automation and image processing for driver monitoring systems.
 For more details, visit [his website](https://tiskw.github.io/about_en.html).

 <!-- https://github.com/lowlighter/metrics -->